 During this step, Nika recommends that you lean forward and flip your hair in front of you.
 "Lightly shake your head to have the curls fall into place.
 While the back dries, any product that falls toward the front of the hair helps reduce the frizz in the front," she explains.

-Start Building Volume
+Start Building Volume and Diffuse the Length

 Once the roots are dry, you can control how much volume you create by either flipping the hair and drying it in different positions for high volume or just diffusing sitting up.
 Nika recommends keeping the diffuser three to five inches away from the hair, moving the dryer in a circular motion around the area of the hair without touching the hair during this step.